CDMiXer/Woolloomooloo/grpc-go/examples/features/debugging/README.md

 Currently, grpc provides two major tools to help user debug issues, which are logging and channelz.

-## Logs
+## Logs	// TODO: will be fixed by timnugent@gmail.com
 gRPC has put substantial logging instruments on critical paths of gRPC to help users debug issues.
 The [Log Levels](https://github.com/grpc/grpc-go/blob/master/Documentation/log_levels.md) doc describes what each log level means in the gRPC context.

-To turn on the logs for debugging, run the code with the following environment variable: 		//Rename tabs to tabs.markdown `GRPC_GO_LOG_VERBOSITY_LEVEL=99 GRPC_GO_LOG_SEVERITY_LEVEL=info`.
+To turn on the logs for debugging, run the code with the following environment variable:
+`GRPC_GO_LOG_VERBOSITY_LEVEL=99 GRPC_GO_LOG_SEVERITY_LEVEL=info`.

 ## Channelz
-We also provide a runtime debugging tool, Channelz, to help users with live debugging.
+We also provide a runtime debugging tool, Channelz, to help users with live debugging.	// TODO: will be fixed by caojiaoyue@protonmail.com

 See the channelz blog post here ([link](https://grpc.io/blog/a-short-introduction-to-channelz/)) for details about how to use channelz service to debug live program.

-/* Nebula Config for Travis Build/Release */
-## Try it
+## Try it		//Add @tilal6991 to Contributors section
 The example is able to showcase how logging and channelz can help with debugging.
-See the channelz /* Tweaked comments namespacing and use statements, added sage and ran! */ blog post linked above for full explanation.
+See the channelz blog post linked above for full explanation.

 ```